FAQs

 We believe clients should understand what PR can do, what it cannot guarantee, how our process works, what we need from you, and what to expect before getting started.

-That’s why we’ve answered the most common questions about our team, PR Plan, pricing, coverage, timelines, reporting, expert commentary, thought leadership, founder visibility, consultants and coaches, medical experts, real-life story support and how we work.
+That’s why we’ve answered the most common questions about our team, our PR services, pricing, coverage, timelines, reporting, expert commentary, thought leadership, founder visibility, consultants and coaches, medical experts, real-life story support and how we work.

-If you still have questions, you can contact us directly or start your PR enquiry and we’ll point you in the right direction.
+If you still have questions, you can contact us directly or book a PR chat and we’ll point you in the right direction.

 About No Strings Public Relations